en_USEnglish

 Prerequisites

 Before installing React Native, there are a few prerequisites to consider.
 First, make sure you have Node.js installed on your machine.
 Node.js is required to run the Node.js package manager, npm, which is used to install and manage React Native dependencies.
-You'll also need a text editor or a IDE to write your code.
+You'll also need a text editor or IDE to write your code.

 Installation on macOS